axelmuller/100-days-of-code/log.md

 **Today's Progress:** added error handling, this hopefully takes care of the issues

 **Thoughts:** when trying to extract data from large files or many files and it's unclear that there is a format enforced it seems to be a good idea to use error handling early on

+### Day 20: 06/13/2020

+**Today's Progress:** finally managed to process the pdb data and started some data exploration.

+**Thoughts:** when processing user provided data it's dangerous to assume that the format will be coherent.